Background pattern

 Pregnancy, breastfeeding, and fertility

-The following symptoms may occur in newborn babies whose mothers were treated with aripiprazol in the last trimester of pregnancy (last three months of pregnancy): tremors, stiffness, and/or muscle weakness, drowsiness, agitation, breathing problems, and difficulty feeding.
-If your baby develops any of these symptoms, contact your doctor.
+The following symptoms may occur in newborn babies of mothers who have been treated with aripiprazole in the last trimester of pregnancy (last three months of pregnancy): tremors, stiffness, and/or muscle weakness, somnolence, agitation, breathing problems, and difficulty feeding.
+If your baby develops any of these symptoms, you should contact your doctor.

-If you are taking aripiprazol, your doctor will discuss with you whether you should breastfeed your baby, considering the benefits of your treatment and the benefits of breastfeeding for your baby.
-If you are being treated with aripiprazol, do not breastfeed.
-Talk to your doctor about the best way to feed your baby if you are taking this medication.
+If you are taking aripiprazole, your doctor will discuss with you whether you should breastfeed your baby, considering the benefit of your treatment and the benefit of breastfeeding for your baby.
+If you are being treated with aripiprazole, you should not breastfeed.
+Talk to your doctor about the best way to feed your baby if you are taking this medicine.

-During treatment with this medication, dizziness and vision problems (see section 4) may occur.
-This should be taken into account when requiring maximum attention, for example, when driving or operating machinery.
+During treatment with this medicine, dizziness and vision problems (see section 4) may occur.
+This should be taken into account when maximum attention is required, for example, when driving or operating machinery.

 Aripiprazol Sandoz contains lactose